Ayotimofe/Ayotimofe/README.md

-- 👋 Hi, I’m @Ayotimofe
+# 👋 Hi, I’m @Ayotimofe

-- 👀 I’m interested in Web development/ Front-end developer
+Welcome to my GitHub profile!

+## 👀 About Me

+I'm Ayotimofe, a passionate Front-end Developer interested in all things related to web development.
+Currently, I'm diving deep into the fundamentals of web development, exploring various technologies, and enhancing my skills to create engaging and user-friendly web experiences.

+## 🌱 What I'm Doing

-- 🌱 I’m currently learning the fundamentals of web development
+- Learning the fundamentals of web development
-- 💞️ I’m looking to collaborate on  Linkedin (https://www.linkedin.com/in/elizabeth-sheba/)
-- 📫 How to reach me ...
-- 😄 Pronouns: She
+- Exploring new technologies and frameworks in the front-end ecosystem

+## 💞️ Collaboration

+I'm open to collaborating on interesting projects!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/elizabeth-sheba/).

+## 📫 Get in Touch

+You can reach me via email at [ayotmofemosheba@gmail.com].

+## 😄 Pronouns

+She/her

+Thanks for stopping by!

 <!---